 The Power Facilities and their respective operations hold all material permits and approvals required for their construction and operation, depending on project phase and operational status, and are subject to complex and stringent environmental, health and safety regulatory regimes, including Environmental, Health and Safety Laws.
 The Power Facilities are designed and managed to comply with such Environmental, Health and Safety Laws in addition to Capstone's corporate and facility-specific health, safety and environment policies.
-See also "Risk Factors - Risks Related to the Corporation and its Businesses - Environmental, Health and Safety", "Risk Factors - Risks Related to the Power Facilities - Regulatory Environment".
-Environmental protection requirements did not have a significant financial or operational effect on the Corporation's capital expenditures, earnings and competitive position for the twelve months ended December 31, 2021.
+See also "Risk Factors - Risks Related to the Corporation and its Businesses - Environmental, Health and Safety", "Risk Factors - Risks Related to the Power Facilities - Environmental" and "Risk Factors - Risks Related to the Power Facilities - Environmental" and "Risk Factors - Risks Related to the Power Facilities - Environmental" and "Risk Factors - Risks Related to the Power Facilities - Environmental" and "Risk Factors - Risks Related to the Power Facilities - Environmental" and "Risk Factors - Risks Related to the Power Facilities - Environmental" and "Risk Factors - Risks Related to the Power Facilities - Regulatory Environment".
+Environmental protection requirements did not have a significant financial or operational effect on the Corporation's capital expenditures, earnings and competitive position for the twelve months ended December 31, 2022.